132nd-vWing/OPEH-Brief/SPINS/Standing SPINs OPEH.md

 TST matrix with valid TST targets , desired effect and accepted risk level is published daily together with the Joint Prioritized Target List (JPTL) by JFACC.

 # 6 Tanker information
+Tankers information can be retrieved in the CombatFlite (CF) file for each mission.

+In general:

 KC-135 are used for boom operations (F-16 / A-10)
 KC-135 MPRS are used for drogue operations (F/A-18 / F-14)

 ## 6.1 Tanker tracks.

 Tanker tracks will be named ARXXX.
 AR6XX (Callsign TEXACO) for boom operations lower speed (speed 220kts FL115).
-AR7XX (Callsign ARCO) for boom operations higher speed (speed Mach 0.6) AR8XX (Callsign SHELL) for drogue operations (speed Mach 0.6) Altimeter setting.Unless otherwise directed an altimeter setting of standard pressure setting (29.92) is to be used for AAR operations.
+AR7XX (Callsign ARCO) for boom operations higher speed (speed Mach 0.6) AR8XX (Callsign SHELL) for drogue operations (speed Mach 0.6)

+Altimeter setting:

+Unless otherwise directed an altimeter setting of standard pressure setting (29.92) is to be used for AAR operations.

 ## 6.2 Vertical separation.
 Receivers are to join from below and are to maintain a minimum of 1000ft vertical separation (unless otherwise directed by the controlling agency) , until visual contact have been made.